Fatigue

 Fatigue is a state of being without energy for a prolonged period of time.
-Fatigue is used in two contexts: in the medical sense, and in the sense of normal tiredness.
+The word fatigue is used in two contexts: in the medical sense, and in the sense of normal tiredness.

-In the medical sense, fatigue is seen as a symptom, and is sometimes associated with medical conditions including autoimmune disease, organ failure, chronic pain conditions, mood disorders, heart disease, infectious diseases, and post-infectious-disease states.
+In the medical sense, fatigue is seen as a symptom, and is sometimes associated with medical conditions including autoimmune disease, organ failure, mood disorders, heart disease, infectious diseases, and post-infectious-disease states.
 However, fatigue is complex and in up to a third of primary care cases no medical or psychiatric diagnosis is found.

 In the sense of tiredness, fatigue often follows prolonged physical or mental activity.
 Physical fatigue results from muscle fatigue brought about by intense physical activity.
 Mental fatigue results from prolonged periods of cognitive activity which impairs cognitive ability, can manifest as sleepiness, lethargy, or directed attention fatigue, and can also impair physical performance.

 Definition

 Fatigue in a medical context is used to cover experiences of low energy that are not caused by normal life.

 A 2021 review proposed a definition for fatigue as a starting point for discussion: "A multi-dimensional phenomenon in which the biophysiological, cognitive, motivational and emotional state of the body is affected resulting in significant impairment of the individual's ability to function in their normal capacity".

 Another definition is that fatigue is "a significant subjective sensation of weariness, increasing sense of effort, mismatch between effort expended and actual performance, or exhaustion independent from medications, chronic pain, physical deconditioning, anaemia, respiratory dysfunction, depression, and sleep disorders".